bouzebda/bouzebda.github.io/_publications/2020-09-01-Mohamedi-Bouzebda-Laksaci.md

 Precisely, we establish the almost complete convergence with rate. [**Read more**](https://bouzebda.github.io/publication/2020-09-01-Mohamedi-Bouzebda-Laksaci)'
 date: 2020-09-01
 venue: 'Journal of Multivariate Analysis'
-authors: 'M. Mohamedi, S. Bouzebda et A. Laksaci'
+authors: 'M. Mohamedi, S. Bouzebda and A. Laksaci'
 ---
 ### M. Mohamedi, S. Bouzebda and A. Laksaci
 The aim of this paper is to nonparametrically estimate the expectile regression in the case of a functional predictor and a scalar response.